-Inspired by this tutorial and this tutorial, I was ready to tackle my own wood block art!
+Inspired by this tutorial, I was ready to tackle my own wood block art!
 Here’s a step-by-step plan on how you can create double the blocks for half the price without any tools.

 To start this project, I ventured to Home Depot to find some wood blocks.
 I can handle paper crafts, spray painting, staining and all things rookie level DIY, but when DIY turns to power tools, I’m lost and extremely intimidated.
 I set out to Home Depot not having a clue what size wood I needed, how much wood I needed, or how the heck I was going to create wood blocks without any access to a saw.
 (Minor Detail… right?)